tariqajyusuf/fidesdocs/pages/regulations/gpc/legal_gpc.md

 </table>

-**A note on Europe and Brazil:** An interesting point to note on the table above, while Europe’s consent requirements tend to be opt-in and don’t immediately map to the opt-out nature of GPC, thoughtful user experience considerations are vital.
+**A note on Europe and Brazil:** While Europe’s consent requirements tend to be opt-in and don’t immediately map to the opt-out nature of GPC, thoughtful user experience considerations are vital.

 If a user has set GPC to `true`, it would be reasonable to assume that they do not give opt-in consent to the advertising category of consent under European privacy regulations.